heinzK1X/pylibconfig2/README.rst

 pylibconfig2
 ============

 Pure python library for libconfig syntax.
-All libconfig features are resembled apart from handling files and include directives.
+IO works via strings only.
+Thus, include directives are not supported.

 Usage